The museum is for everyone

 Adventure Backpacks are made possible through a grant from the Laura Moore Cunningham Foundation.

-What to expect from Dinos of the Deep: A guide for those with sensory issues
+What to expect from Under the Canopy: A guide for those with sensory issues

-This is a great exhibit, especially for those dinosaur lovers.
+This is a great exhibit, with live animals on display.
 There are some things that you will want to know before taking your family, especially those that have difficulty with sensory regulation (sounds, lights, crowds, etc.)

 Because everyone experiences their environment in a different way, we have broken down the exhibit by sensory area and some of the things to expect:

 Visual: When you walk into the museum initially, the lighting is fairly muted.
 As you walk into the actual exhibit, the area is less bright, with lighting on the exhibits.
-Right as you walk through the main door of the exhibit, a large dinosaur skeleton is there to meet you.
-It may be scary for some, as it is a large dinosaur at basically eye level.
+The first thing you see when you enter the exhibit is the gecko display.
+Most of the displays are live animals, and there may be some sudden movement.
 The lighting is pretty consistent throughout the exhibit, with no flashing or other sudden changes.
-Most of the dinosaurs are large and easy to see, but may be overwhelming as they are hanging in the hall making it feel like you are in the midst.
+It is decorated like a rain forest, and is mostly subdued.
 In the main part of the museum, with the mammoth, there is a video wall display depicting nature scenes.
 The display covers the wall and can be visually overwhelming when it moves.

 Auditory: The display is set in a large exhibit hall that is open to the second level, and there are curtains and partitions that help dampen the sound.
 The sound can have a bit of an echo throughout the hall.
-Displays have a sound component using your phone and a QR code to pronounce the dinosaur name.
+There is background noise of the rainforest, but is not loud enough to disturb, rather it may add to the total background of noise.

 Accommodations: The museum is ADA compliant, meaning they have ramps, elevators, information in audio and Braille, accessible bathrooms, etc. They also offer many benches to rest, and even portable seats you can use.
 The staff works well with all visitors, understanding that some have higher needs.
-Because this display contains such large exhibits, it can be overwhelming.
+Because this display contains live animals, it can exciting and overwhelming.
 Knowing that, the museum is prepared to offer quiet places to calm if needed.
 Don’t hesitate to ask where you can go for a timeout.
-They will also gently remind those to touch and interact where appropriate.
+They will also gently remind when to touch and when it is not appropriate.

 Prepare your child